General inquiries about the program

 Among the major initiatives of the DNA Synthesis Science Program are:

-- Microbes-to-Biomes (M2B), a Berkeley lab-wide initiative designed to reveal, decode, and harness microbes that are relevant to bioenergy supply and environment protection.
-Our program focuses on studying biological systems modulated by secondary metabolites.
-Leveraging our integrated pipeline, we will discover, identify, and characterize these secondary metabolites.
+- Microbial and Plant Systems Modulated by Secondary Metabolites, secondary metabolites are often involved in communications among biomes.
+Therefore, our program focuses on discovery, identification, and characterization of these secondary metabolites, leveraging integrated pipeline including sequence data mining, construct design, synthesis, and assembly, and high through-put/resolution mass spectrometry.
 We are also developing tools and methodologies to directly engineer microbes isolated from environments and to culture these microbes in various conditions.
-In the long-term, our goals are to enable engineering soil microbiota to augment their ability for biofertilization, biocontrol, and phytostimulation.
+In the long-term, our goals are to facilitate understanding and engineering soil microbiota to augment their ability for bioenergy supply and environmental protection.

 - Genome to Enzymes and Pathways, which focuses on large-scale discovery, identification, and characterization of enzymes and pathways that are relevant to the DOE missions.
 In collaboration with other science programs, we actively develop bioinformatics tools to mine unique enzymes and pathways involved in lignocellulose decomposition, carbon-carbon bond formation (e.g., CO2 fixation) and breaking reactions, redox reactions, and biosynthesis of plant secondary metabolites through the DOE JGI’s proprietary genome portals.
 These enzymes and pathways are subsequently synthesized and biochemically characterized.
 If needed, combinatorial (mutant) libraries are generated for further characterization.